In order to generate 3D models with the Bebop 2:

 a.
 Cloud processing:

 Use Cloud processing to get a quick preview of the 3D model.
 Use full resolution upload for better results.
-For more information on how to get the quick 3D preview: 202557269 (Android), 204692015 (iOS).
+For more information on how to get the quick 3D preview: Pix4Dcapture - Getting Started.

 b.
 Desktop processing:

-Transfer the captured images, the .p4d file and the result folders to a computer and use Pix4D Desktop for local processing: 214516203.
+Transfer the captured images, the .p4d file and the result folders to a computer and use Pix4D Desktop for local processing: (Android, iOS) How to transfer and process images after the mission.

 3. If needed, improve the results by either: